There are many amazing things to do in Greece.

 This sunset tour is a great option – you only have to worry about bringing your camera along!

 Visit the active volcano of Santorini

 Santorini is a Cycladic island located southeast of Athens.
-It’s accessible by ferry or flight and is one of the most popular destinations in Greece.
-Santorini is considered incredibly romantic with its whitewashed buildings and iconic blue roofs, the dramatic setting for the sunset, and the many luxury hotels that dot the island.
-There is also an active volcano that you can visit by boat – and this is one of the coolest things to do in Greece.
+It’s accessible by ferry or flight and is one of the most popular tourist destinations in Greece.
+Considered incredibly romantic with its whitewashed buildings and iconic blue roofs, the dramatic setting for the sunset, and the many luxury hotels that dot the island, the island is also home to an active volcano that you can visit by boat.

 The actual volcano is located at Nea Kameni, which is within the caldera that was formed in the major eruption 3,600 years ago.
 The best way to enjoy it is on a sailing trip around it.
 These are some good options: